urecio/more-or-less/README.md

 ## What does this NOT do?

-* gradients are currently not supported but will hopefully follow
+* no SVG fallback for gradients
+* no old webkit syntax gradients

 ## How mixins are built